Access to Student Support

 Writing Center

-The Writing Center at Ball State University is where students turn for free writing support related to class work, research, presentations, and more.
+The Writing Center is where students turn for writing support.
+This free resource offers feedback and resources related to class work, research, presentations, and workshops for students based on their individual needs.

 Learning Center